-For over a year, I was a contributor at Hear Nebraska, the state's most notable cultural non-profit.
+For over two years, I was a contributor at Hear Nebraska, the state's most notable cultural non-profit.
 I photographed and filmed bands and concerts, as well as writing reviews and interviews.
 I wanted a way to communicate the deep connections I felt while photographing these shows – to synthesize the experience of live music, of capturing that intimate humanness within us all.

 It is not a linear journey – it is an experiential one, where excerpts are taken from articles, songs, and artist quotes, and photos are presented much like memories, in which their emotional context determines their placement and orientation.